 The role of the family support worker may include:

-•Supporting with health and development needs of your child
+• Supporting the health and development of your child

 Together you will agree what to write down so that there is a record of what you have talked about.

-The action plan you agree on will be reviewed regularly with you, so that we can ensure your needs are being met and the situation is getting better and not worse.
+The action plan you agree on will be reviewed regularly with you.

 Family Centres are open 09.00 - 16.30.